-New surprising finding could alter the face of dengue vaccine developmentApril 15th, 2013 in Diseases, Conditions, Syndromes /
+New surprising finding could alter the face of dengue vaccine developmentApril 15, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 As efforts to create a strong and effective vaccine for the dreaded dengue virus continue to hit snags, a new study from researchers at the La Jolla Institute for Allergy & Immunology offers surprising evidence that suggests the need for a revamped approach to dengue vaccine design.
 The finding runs counter to current scientific understanding of the key cells that need to be induced to develop a successful dengue vaccine.